jensy/floop/README.md

 - `file_input_example.json`: Workflow that reads input from a file
 - `file_output_example.json`: Workflow that writes output to a file
 - `workflow_config.json`: Multi-step workflow that chains multiple models
+- `web_search_example.json`: Workflow that performs a web search and processes the results

 ## License